outovhush/revops-portfolio/README.md

 __Goal:__  Estimate the historical effectiveness of two CTA strategies for a B2B funnel: does Trial or Demo  convert better?

-__Skills:__ Data exploration and cleaning, Statistics, Data Visualization
+__Skills:__ Data Exploration and Cleaning, Statistics, Data Visualization

 __Results: [Analysis report](trial_or_demo_conversion/README.md)__